What is a Competitive Analysis and How to Do One

 What is the first step in a competitive analysis?

 The first step in the analysis is interchangeable depending on the priorities.
-You can either begin by identifying the competitors you want to target or start with the product, service or platform you’re looking to compare.
-Either way, both of these steps will need to be completed in order to have a thorough analysis with impactful insights.
+You can either begin by identifying the competitors you want to target or start with the product, service or platform you want to compare.
+Either way, both of these steps must be completed to have a thorough analysis with impactful insights.

 How do you analyze competitors on Instagram?

 Analyzing competitors on Instagram is very easy.
-All you have to do is ensure you have some sort of template to track your findings, and of course, the handles of the competition you want to look at.
-Things to make note of when analyzing competitors on Instagram include follower count, engagement levels, and content type and frequency.
+All you have to do is ensure you have some sort of template to track your findings and the handles of the competition you want to look at.
+Things to note when analyzing competitors on Instagram include follower count, engagement levels, content type and frequency.

 How do I compare competition on Twitter?